 Butter photo courtesy of Vermont Dairy.

-Butter terms beginning with D to G, including dessert butter, flavored butter, fruit butter, garlic butter and ghee.
-If you’d like to suggest others terms, use the Contact Us link on this page.
-This is Page 3 of a seven-page glossary.
+Butter terms beginning with M to P, including maître d’hotel butter, meunière butter and pumpkin butter.
+If you’d like to suggest other terms, use the Contact Us link on this page.
+This is Page 5 of a seven-page glossary.
 Click on the black links below to visit other pages.
-If you love to learn about food, see our 60 different food glossaries.
+Enjoy a wealth of food knowledge in our 60 different food glossaries.

-Continue To The Next Page: Terms Beginning With H
+Continue To The Next Page: Terms Beginning With R

 Go To The Article Index Above